- For health professionals

 - What we do

-These clinics are for assessing, testing (if needed) and treating the 80 per cent of COVID-19 patients who will experience mild to moderate symptoms.
+These clinics are for assessing, testing (if needed) and treating people with COVID-19 symptoms.
 There is no cost to the patient.

 Primary Health Tasmania has developed an A4 infographic to help health professionals understand how the GP-led respiratory clinics fit into Tasmania’s broader COVID-19 response.

 The resource steps you through the key points about:

 Please note: if you print the resource, make sure you set your printer options to landscape.